hayukimori/scrcpy-pyqtgui/README.md

 ```

 #### Fish
-If you are using `fish`, the case is different.
+If you are using `fish`, it's a different case.
 You can add the path as follows:

 In your favorite text editor, add the following line to the `~/.config/fish/config.fish` file